 In addition to performing a physical examination and asking about your medical history, your doctor may order tests to look for signs of deep vein thrombosis.

-Venous duplex ultrasound takes about 30 minutes to an hour and does not cause discomfort.
+Venous duplex ultrasound takes about 30 to 60 minutes and does not cause discomfort.

-A CT scan uses X-ray technology to take multiple three-dimensional pictures of the inside of the body.
+In a CT scan, X-ray technology is used to take multiple three-dimensional pictures of the inside of the body.
 At NYU Langone, our doctors regularly use CT scans with the least amount of radiation possible to obtain images of veins, which can reveal blood clots.

 Just before the scan begins, you may be given an intravenous (IV) dose of a solution that contains a contrast material, or dye.
 This liquid travels through the veins and makes blood clots more visible.